 Axamer Lizum Snow News

-The next notable snow forecast for Axamer Lizum is 8cm, expected on 24 February, with around 26cm forecast over the next 7 days.
-There is significant snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.
+The next notable snow forecast for Axamer Lizum is 7cm, expected on 3 April, with around 14cm forecast over the next 7 days.
+There is some snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.

 Who is Axamer Lizum good for?